aj0strow/ajostrow.me/db/articles/redis-swipe-right.md

 ### Real-Time

-Tinder wouldn't be much fun without the real-time aspect of notifications, matches, and messages.
-It's important to reject subscriptions to channels the user should not have access to.
+Tinder wouldn't be much fun without the real-time aspect of matches and messages.
+We can accomplish real-time events with Redis pub-sub.
+See [SUBSCRIBE](http://redis.io/commands/subscribe).

 ```
 SUBSCRIBE aj0strow
 ```

-Each time a match or message is created, we broadcast the event to each client listening.
+Each time a match or message is created, we broadcast the event to each relevate client channel.
 See [PUBLISH](http://redis.io/commands/publish).

 ```
 MULTI
-PUBLISH aj0strow '{ json notification }'
+PUBLISH aj0strow '{ json event }'
-PUBLISH julia-lang '{ json notification }'
+PUBLISH julia-lang '{ json event }'
 EXEC
 ```

 At the end of the session, clean up the connections.
+See [UNSUBSCRIBE](http://redis.io/commands/unsubscribe).

 ```
 UNSUBSCRIBE aj0strow
 ```

 ### Final Schema

-Again, schema isn't exactly the right word, but regardless:

 ```
 KEYS